 Acacia Flat Campground is located in Grose Valley in the Blackheath area of the park.
 This is one of the most secluded wilderness areas in the Blue Mountains National Park.
 The campground is accessed by walking tracks either from Perrys lookdown or Pierces Pass.

 Kedumba River Crossing Campground is located in Jamison Valley in the Katoomba area of the park.
 The campground is in an open, grassy area near the Kedumba River.
 The remote campground can be reached by a 9km (5.6mi) walk down Kedumba Pass along the Kedumba Valley Fire Trail.
 Or there is a 15.5km (9.6mi) walk along the multi-day Mount Solitary walking track.
-Enjoy the views of the mountains and milky way, visit the heritage-listed homestead, and keep an eye out for platypus, wallabies, and wombats.
+Enjoy the views of the mountains and the milky way.
+Visit the heritage-listed homestead, and keep an eye out for platypus, wallabies, and wombats.

 Things to Remember While Visiting the Blue Mountains